myersm0/werkverzeichnis/README.md

 (The actual definition is more complex, to allow for records like "BWV Anh.
 III 135".)

 ## Data generation
 This dataset is compiled using AI large language models (LLMs) to process and structure information from public sources (catalogs, Wikipedia, musicological references).
-Manual curation at this scale would be an enormous undertaking, so it is largely an automated process.

-However, LLMs are notoriously subject to hallucination, so their outputs require careful review.
-To that end, our workflow includes multiple stages:
-1. **Structured extraction** — LLMs parse source material into our schema format
-2. **Cross-reference validation** — Catalog numbers, dates, and keys are checked against sources
-3. **Schema validation** — All entries must pass JSON schema and styleguide checks
-4. **Human review** — Spot checks and corrections
+Specifically, I select reference texts myself, and then use an efficient voice-driven workflow for coordinating several independent `claude-haiku-4-5` instances to do a multi-stage generation and review based on those materials.
+Any questionable or conflicting results are flagged for human review.
+Generated materials are then validated against our schema and styleguide before acceptance into the database.
+This has resulted in the best balance of human labor, LLM cost (typically less than one cent per composition), and accuracy of the final product.

 This generation-and-review process is still evolving.
-But it must also be accurate above all else — because if the data isn't reliable, it isn't useful.
+We aim to maintain a very high standard of accuracy and quality — because if the data isn't reliable, it isn't useful.
 Still, despite our best efforts, errors are inevitable in any project of this scope, so corrections are welcome via pull request or issue.

 ## CLI tool
 The `wv` command-line tool provides: